 In April 2025, we wrote to residents in the community with details on how to provide feedback on 66 proposed hire bike parking bay locations as part of a statutory consultation, including public consultation.

-We have carefully considered all feedback received during the consultation and will be progressing with 62 of the proposed hire bike bays, including one amendment to a bay, under a permanent Traffic Management Order (TMO).
+We have carefully considered all feedback received during the consultation and will be progressing with 61 of the proposed hire bike bays, including one amendment to a bay, under a permanent Traffic Management Order (TMO).
+Works to implement Phase Two bays will begin from mid-July 2025.

 These timelines will be worked to as closely as possible but may be subject to slight change.